gaia-docker/tugbot-site/content/faq.md

 ## Where do you intend to take Tugbot?

-We envision community based contributions of base "test container images" in the Docker Registry.
+We envision community based contributions of base "test container images" in a Docker Registry.
 Just like Github has enabled "social coding", Tugbot promotes "social testing".
 No special configuring of test packages per deployment environment.
 Tests can be on-demand and event driven (e.g. docker events, timer, host, etc).
 Results collections are standardized for tests of services owned by the teams.
 They can visualize them via our integrated solution ("Gaia" -- coming soon) based open source tools like ElasticSearch with Kibana.
 For a portfolio and enterprise view, customers can use our commercial tools like [ALM Octane](https://saas.hpe.com/en-us/software/alm-octane) (future integrations).

-## How to prepare image for Tugbot test container?
+## How to create a Tugbot test container image?

 It's very easy to create a test container.
 All it requires is a few lines of code in a Dockerfile ([example](https://github.com/gaia-docker/example-voting-app/blob/master/tests/Dockerfile)).
 We leverage the Docker and Kubenertes events API and LABELs to describe the test container that will enable Tugbot to automatically detect, run, and capture results when running in a cluster.